marty000123/Marty-s-MTA-SA-Map-Cut-Tool/README.md

 Useful if you made a large map with objects all around San Andreas, but want to remove all objects in a specific area (and perhaps use that in a different map resource).

 Make sure the "location" resource is activated (available in community) and do /getpos ingame to get the required values.
+Remember: no negative (or 0) widths, so start in the southwestern corner (as you would do while creating RadarAreas).

 ### Installation